readium/swift-toolkit/README.md

 Using the toolkit with Readium LCP requires additional dependencies, including the framework `R2LCPClient.framework` provided by EDRLab.
 [Contact EDRLab](mailto:contact@edrlab.org) to request your private `R2LCPClient.framework` and the setup instructions.

+## Credits

+This project is tested with BrowserStack.